GitMulC/gladiator-game/README.md

 ### Existing Features

 -__The User Interface__-
-The game allows you to start the game with a single press of a button, and you can click either left or right.
-Easy for user to grasp.
+The game allows you to start the game with a single press of a button, and you can click either the left sword image or the right sword to play the gladiator game.
+Easy for user to grasp and understand.

 ![UI of the game]()